Raychel Proudie

 Raychel Crystal Proudie (born May 26, 1983) is an American politician who is a member of the Missouri House of Representatives from the 73rd district in St. Louis County.

 Career

 Proudie won the nomination in the Democratic primary on August 7, 2018, prevailing with 57% of the vote in a three-way contest.
 She was elected unopposed on November 6, 2018 from the platform of the Democratic Party.
 She was re-elected in 2020, 2022, and 2024.

 Proudie was elected as an Uncommitted delegate to the Democratic National Convention in the 2024 Missouri Democratic presidential primary.
-Per Samuel Jacob Doten, an uncommitted delegate from Minnesota, Proudie's vote was cast by alternate delegate Keith Rose for Misk Al-Nakib, an eighteen-month old child killed on December 2, 2023 by an Israeli airstrike amidst the war in Gaza.